Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 | Victory Point Cards | 1 VP each |

 You can only win during your turn.
-If you reach 10 VP on someone else's turn (e.g., they lose Longest Road to you), you must wait until your turn to claim victory.
+If you reach 10 points on someone else's turn, you must wait until your turn to claim victory.

 Part 8: Quick Reference